 In this talk, Vivienne Matthies-Boon will try and convince you of the many reasons why Jurgen Habermas is such a great thinker.
-Matthies-Boon will not only explain the core guiding principles of social equality and political justice that underly his work but also trace his public interventions within the German and European contexts, making him an outspoken critic against social injustice.
+Matthies-Boon will not only explain the core guiding principles of social equality and political justice that underlie his work but also trace his public interventions within the German and European contexts, making him an outspoken critic of social injustice.

 |Date||7 October 2020|

+Great thinkers are like guests who come for dinner and never leave because there are always more conversations to be had.
 Habermas’ work is positioned within the Frankfurt School strand of critical theory which arose around the time of the second world war, but he is also a radical modifier of their work; increasingly substituting their stronger Marxist analyses for a more deliberative democratic model.
 Hence, in this talk Matthies-Boon will outline the developments of his work, from his earlier work on the public sphere, to his theory of communicative action and his legal discourse ethics.
-She will also particularly discuss his recent interventions in European politics, religion in the public domain and biotechnology and raise important critiques thereof.
+She will also highlight his recent interventions in European politics, religion in the public domain and biotechnology and raise important critiques thereof.

 What emerges from Habermas’ profile is not only a writer whose thinking is well grounded in a diverse array of literature and philosophical debates, but also a thinker who remains motivated by the practical empirical quest for equality and justice.
 And so, Matthies-Boon will argue that Habermas’ work may not only be applied to a range of different contexts, from global politics to mental health and trauma; but also provides us with a useful orientation as to what it actually means to be a scholar.